opencv/opencv/modules/highgui/doc/user_interface.rst

 *
     If the image is 32-bit floating-point, the pixel values are multiplied by 255.
 That is, the value range [0,1] is mapped to [0,255].

+.. index:: namedWindow

+.. _namedWindow:

 namedWindow
 ---------------
+.. ocv:function:: void namedWindow( const string& winname, int flags )

     Creates a window.

-.. ocv:function:: void namedWindow( const string& winname, int flags )

-.. ocv:cfunction:: int cvNamedWindow( const char* name, int flags )
-.. ocv:pyoldfunction:: NamedWindow(name, flags=CV_WINDOW_AUTOSIZE)-> None

     :param name: Name of the window in the window caption that may be used as a window identifier.

     :param flags: Flags of the window.
 Currently the only supported flag is  ``CV_WINDOW_AUTOSIZE`` .
-If this is set, the window size is automatically adjusted to fit the displayed image (see  :ref:`imshow` ), and you cannot change the window size manually.
+If it is set, the window size is automatically adjusted to fit the displayed image (see  :ocv:func:`imshow` ), and you cannot change the window size manually.

 The function ``namedWindow`` creates a window that can be used as a placeholder for images and trackbars.
 Created windows are referred to by their names.

 If a window with the same name already exists, the function does nothing.

-You can call :cpp:func:`destroyWindow` or :cpp:func:`destroyAllWindows` to close the window and de-allocate any associated memory usage.
+You can call :ocv:func:`destroyWindow` or :ocv:func:`destroyAllWindows` to close the window and de-allocate any associated memory usage.
 For a simple program, you do not really have to call these functions because all the resources and windows of the application are closed automatically by the operating system upon exit.

 **[Qt Backend Only]**